BradleyCulley/bradleyculley.github.io/_posts/2026-05-01-how-to-get-into-harvard.md

 <p>
 What's the solution?
 There's a test prep book specifically for getting a perfect score (or close).
 The title is "SAT 1600 with Online Test: Aiming for the Perfect Score".
 Here it is: https://www.amazon.ie/SAT-1600-Online-Test-Perfect/dp/1438012233
+TODO add other such books if I can find them.
 </p>

 <p>